 Diwali/Deepavali

-Diwali/Deepavali Quick Facts - IN
+Diwali/Deepavali Quick Facts in India

 AKA NameDeepaval, Festival of Lights, दीवाली/ दीपावली